pree251/pree251/README.md

 ###

-<h4 align="left">Here's a little about me:<br>🎓 I'm a final year student at VIT Chennai specializing in Electronics & Computer engineering. <br>💯 A quick learner who is constantly searching for new technology to experiment with.<br>✨ An aspiring full-stack dev.</h4>
+<p align="left">Here's a little about me:<br>🎓 I'm a final year student at VIT Chennai specializing in Electronics & Computer engineering. <br>💯 A quick learner who is constantly searching for new technology to experiment with.<br>✨ An aspiring full-stack dev.</p>

 ###